The tropical critical point and mirror symmetry: Introduction

 Thus our main result, Theorem~\ref{t:mainintro}, can be viewed as a simultaneous generalisation of \cite{Judd:Flag} and \cite{Galkin}.
 We also note that Galkin's theorem is in fact an ingredient that is used in our construction of the leading term coefficient of $\pcrit$.
+The extension of Galkin's theorem from $\R$ to $\KK$ is key for applications analogous to Judd's work in the flag variety case, as well as further symplectic applications, see Section~\ref{s:applicationsintro}.
+In each of the applications, tropicalisation via the valuation on generalised Puiseaux series plays a central role.

+After proving the Theorem we also learned of a third precursor.
+Namely, the problem of constructing of critical points of superpotentials over generalised Puiseaux series arises in the context the study of non-displaceable Lagrangians in compact toric manifolds \cite{FOOO:survey}.
+In this context our theorem strengthens a result of Fukaya-Oh-Ohta-Ono \cite[Proposition~4.7]{FOOO:I}, which deals with a similar scenario but with an additional assumption for analyticity.

 We now outline three applications of the results from Section~\ref{s:intro1}.